Exawind/openturbine/docs/sphinx/theory/lsfit.rst

 segments, which emphasizes the advantage of the LSFE representation for a given number of nodes.

+.. _fig-lsfit-example:

 .. figure:: images/doc-lsfit.png
    :alt: A plot of data
    :width: 80%
    :align: center

-   This is the caption of the figure.
+   Discrete representation of the IEA 15-MW reference-turbine blade reference line with 50 points, and four continuous-function representations of the beam reference line.

 .. figure:: images/doc-lsfit-zoom.png
    :alt: A plot of data
    :width: 80%
    :align: center

-   This is the caption of the figure.
+   Close up of the data shown in Figure :numref:`fig-lsfit-example`.

 A beam’s reference line also requires the definition of its orientation.
 We construct the orientation from the LSFE line as follows: